apple/swift-protobuf/Documentation/INTERNALS.md

   `README.md` and we adopt the deployment minimums from the Xcode in `SwiftProtobuf.podspec`.

-  The deployment minimums for Xcode versions can be found on the [Developer
+  You can find the deployment minimums for Xcode versions on the [Developer
   Support: Xcode](https://developer.apple.com/support/xcode/) page.

 ## Field Storage